TzuChieh/TzuChieh.github.io/_posts/2017-03-17-blog_pt_foundations.md

 ## Pre-requirements

-Since I'm implementing these rendering techniques from scratch, the architecture of the renderer must be carefully designed.
-Inspired by PBRT version 2 and 3[^3], Mitsuba[^4], LuxRender[^5], and Tungsten[^6], I chose the powerful C++ as the main programming language for this project.
-I later combined the cosine term in the LTE with BSDF into an abstract base class called BSDFcos, each implementation must provide an evaluation, an importance sampling and a method for PDF querying.
-I implemented the classic Lambertian diffuse BRDF, and microfacet based BSDF materials.
-Unfortunately the paper by Walter et al.[^7] contains several errata and the most deadly one to me is that he forgot to provide a suitable mapping function from roughness to GGX alpha (luckily PBRT-v3 provided such mapping equation but did not mention how it was derived).
-My choice of acceleration structure is k-D tree with SAH based subdivision strategy.
-In the system I designed, camera and emitter implementations must provide several sampling methods which are essential for the integration techniques I have implemented.
+Since I am implementing these rendering techniques from scratch, the architecture of the renderer must be carefully designed.
+Inspired by PBRT version 2 and 3[^3], Mitsuba[^4], LuxRender[^5], and Tungsten[^6] (along with some previous experience on the Java based Photon-v1), I chose the powerful C++ as the main programming language for Photon-v2.
+I later combined the cosine term in the LTE with BSDF into an abstract base class called `BSDFcos`, each implementation must provide an evaluation, an importance sampling and a method for PDF querying.
+For evaluating the effectiveness of different rendering methods, the classic Lambertian diffuse BRDF and microfacet based BSDF materials are also implemented.
+Unfortunately, the paper by Walter et al.[^7] contains several errata and some of them got "lucky" enough to confuse me quite a bit.
+A suitable mapping function from roughness to GGX alpha is not provided in the paper either (luckily PBRT-v3 provided such mapping equation but did not mention how it was derived).
+My choice of acceleration structure is k-D tree with SAH based subdivision strategy (for testing these rendering methods).
+In the system I designed, camera and emitter implementations must provide several sampling methods which are essential for the following integration techniques.

 ## Vanilla Path Tracing